 The name Palissander is a reference to the fourth volume of poetry by the Afrikaans poet Boerneef, entitled Palissandryne.
 In the opening poem of this volume Boerneef writes of his recorder of palissander wood (a precious dark brown wood, related to jacaranda wood) that plays "palissandertaal" (palissander language).
 Later in the volume the poet uses the word "palissandertaal" repeatedly as a synonym for music.

 The theme approach enables an extremely diverse repertoire to be drawn together into a cohesive whole.
-Since 2004 the annual themes have addressed topics such as peace, democracy, tolerance, our response to HIV/AIDS and respect for the earth.
-Palissander’s 2015 theme, "Man in the mirror", focuses on how we need to change in ourselves in order to make the world a better place.
+Since 2004, the annual themes have addressed topics such as peace, democracy, tolerance, our response to HIV/AIDS and respect for the earth.
+Palissander’s 2017 theme, "Flying free", celebrates 25 years of the choir’s existence by encouraging each one of us to live life to the full.